ezralanglois/arachnid/_sources/docs/overview.txt

 focused on automating the single-particle reconstruction workflow and can be thought of as two subpackages:

-	1. Arachnid Prime
+	#.
+Arachnid Prime
 		A SciPy Toolkit (SciKit) that focuses on every step of the single-particle reconstruction workflow up to orientation assignment and classification.
-	2. pySPIDER
+	#. pySPIDER
-		A library that allows one to write SPIDER batch files in Python along with a set of Python scripts for nearly every step in the single-particle reconstruction protocol.
+		A library that allows one to write SPIDER batch files in Python.
+It also includes scripts for every step of single-particle reconstruction including orientation assignment but not classification.

+So far, Arachnid Prime has focused on automating the pre-processing of the image data.
+That is, Arachnid has the following highlighted applications that focus on
+particle-picking:

+	- AutoPicker: Automated reference-free particle selection
+	- ViCer: Automated unsupervised particle verification

+The user has several options when interfacing with Arachnid including but Graphical User Interfaces (GUIs) and command line scripts.
+The primary interface is a simple wizard GUI that walks the user through setting up a preprocessing workflow.
+The end result of the workflow is a set of particle images and a selection file for either pySPIDER orientation assignment or RELION classification/orientation assignment.
+The user can also use the individual scripts on the command line.

 .. note::